weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 Out of it all Maggie bloomed—a strange word but somehow true.
 She was like a yellow calla lily in the deep cream of her skin, the slim straightness of her body.
-She had a mass of fine, wiry hair which hung like a cloud, a mist over two <span id="calibre_link-105" page-number="58" page-name="Page:There Is Confusion.djvu/64" page-index="64" page-quality="3" title="Page:There_Is_Confusion.djvu/64"></span>gray eyes.
+She had a mass of fine, wiry hair which hung like a cloud, a mist over two gray eyes.
 Her lips, in spite of her constant malnutrition, persisted unbelievably red.
 When she met excitement those gray eyes darkened and shone, her cheeks flushed a little, her small hands fluttered.
 And she was nearly always excited.